 In 2021, one of the Countryside Conservation Funding Scheme project organisations embarked on an 18-month oral-history initiative in Kuk Po - interviewing local and overseas villagers, collecting stories and photographs, and expanding the village's record from a few hundred words into over 50,000.
 They published the community magazine 'Kuk Post!' to document the stories and curated urban exhibitions, bringing village memories into the city and reuniting villagers in a shared commitment to cultural preservation.

-The Kuk Po River stream flows from Ng To to San Uk Ha, and this approximately one-kilometre natural stream has been designated as an 'Ecologically Important Stream (EIS)', providing habitats for a variety of plants and animals.
+The Kuk Po River flows from Ng To to San Uk Ha, and this approximately one-kilometre natural stream has been designated as an 'Ecologically Important Stream (EIS)', providing habitats for a variety of plants and animals.
 Together with the coastal habitats and the wetland, Kuk Po supports a high diversity of dragonflies and freshwater fishes including the Hong Kong Paradise Fish, Rice Fish and Mangrove Skimmer (dragonfly) which are of conservation significance.
 The natural woodland and the coastal wetland in Kuk Po also provide a suitable habitat for over 100 species of butterflies including the rare Grey Scrub Hopper.

-Traversing several village clusters, the Kuk Po River has long provided vital water for terraced farms and agricultural lands.
+Traversing several village clusters, the Kuk Po River has long provided vital water for terraced fields and agricultural lands.
 Drawing on generations of knowledge, villagers constructed modest dams, stone embankments and sluices to regulate flow in tune with terrain and seasons.
 These hidden hydraulic systems reflect the Hakka tradition of living in balance with nature.
 As you approach Ng To, keep an eye out for the subtle remnants of these waterworks - quiet reminders of rural ingenuity.